stefanluedtke/XSPNFlow/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# XSPNFlow: An Easy and Extensible Library for Sum-Product Networks
+# XSPNFlow: Exchangeability-Aware Sum-Product Networks

 This repository contains the official implementation of [Exchangeability-Aware Sum-Product Network](https://arxiv.org/abs/2110.05165) (XSPNs), introduced in the paper by Stefan Lüdtke, Christian Bartelt, and Heiner Stuckenschmidt, published at IJCAI 2022.
 The implementation is based on [SPFlow](https://github.com/SPFlow/SPFlow).
 For an introduction to SPFlow, see their [original Readme file](README_SPFLOW.md).